webcomponents/webcomponentsjs/src/CustomElements/v1/README.md

 `new.target` isn't even feature detectable, since it's a syntax error in ES5.
 Because of this, the polyfill can't check `new.target` first and fallback to `this.constructor`.
 This also means that ES5-style constructors can't conditionally make a "super" call to the HTMLElement constructor (with `Reflect.construct`) in non-ES6 environments to be compatible with native Custom Elements.

-To allow for elements that work in both ES5 and ES6 environments, we provide a shim that overrides the HTMLElement constructor and calls `Reflect.construct` with either the value of `new.target` or `this.constructor`.
-This shim can only be executed in ES6 environments.
+To allow for elements that work in both ES5 and ES6 environments, we provide a shim to be used in browsers that have native Custom Elements v1 support, that overrides the HTMLElement constructor and calls `Reflect.construct` with either the value of `new.target` or `this.constructor`.
+This shim can only be executed in ES6 environments that support `new.target`, and so should be conditionally loaded.
+The shim and the polyfill should not be loaded at the same time.

 ## Building